Skip to content

 When to Enable

-Recommended for: complex multi-column PDFs, scanned documents, academic papers, business forms, documents where table extraction quality matters.
+Recommended for: complex multi-column PDFs, scanned documents, academic papers, business forms, and any document where layout understanding improves extraction accuracy.

-Less beneficial for: simple single-column text, high-throughput pipelines where latency is critical (consider GPU), documents already well-handled by the PDF structure tree.
+Less beneficial for: simple single-column text documents, high-throughput pipelines where latency is critical (consider GPU acceleration), or documents already well-handled by PDF structure trees.

 Performance Impact